 Our new website of Georgian and Victorian prints of Brighton is now live.
 It was launched at a very successful event at The Keep on 22 November 2017.
 This is a product of collaboration between the Regency Society and the Society of Brighton Print Collectors over the past year or so.

-Our latest publication, Chroniclers of Brighton by Andy Grant and Steve Myall, was launched at the same time, with over 70 copies sold.
-If you would like to purchase a copy of this fascinating book, you can do so here.
+Our latest publication, Chroniclers of Brighton by Andy Grant and Steve Myall, was launched at the same time, with over 70 copies sold and more available.
+However all copies have been sold.

 We are delighted to have been working with the SBPC and in particular Steve Myall, who has provided fascinating annotations to the over 450 images on the new site.